-- Posting photos of video clips of poor behaviour online or sharing them with others in any way; and wherever school believes the use of a mobile or smart device has encouraged or facilitated poor behaviour - Acts of violence - Serious cases of bullying, verbal or physical, or online, either persistent or one-off incidents - Repeated misbehaviour and failure to modify behaviours after use of after-school detentions and report cards; - Substance abuse including possession of illegal drugs in any quantity - Smoking or possession of smoking-related materials in school or in the immediate vicinity of the school boundaries or on the journey to/from school - Possession of offensive weapons - Possession of alcohol - Wilful and wanton damage to property and belongings including graffiti ; - Minor acts of theft, for example small amounts of cash, inexpensive personal or school items - Bringing the school into disrepute; - Breaches of trust - Breach of the school's guidelines on the appropriate use of technology and social media; - Serious disrespect, defiance or arguing back to a member of staff; - Persistent misbehaviour. - Behaviour occurring out of school sufficiently serious to be reported to the school and/or to cause concern about possible harm to the safety/well-being/education of student/s in school - Behaviour which risks the health/safety and well-being of others
+- Third isolation for non-attendance at detentions (in one term) = 1 day fixed term exclusion for defiance and refusal to cooperate - Posting photos or video clips of poor behaviour online or sharing them with others in any way; and wherever the school believes the use of a mobile or smart device has encouraged or facilitated poor behaviour - Acts of violence\ - Sexual misconduct inc but not restricted to accessing or sharing pornography, upskirting (as defined in KCSiE 2019), the sharing of sexualised images with other students, sexual touching of oneself or other students, overtly sexualised language or behaviour which causes offence to other students or staff, other sexual misconduct in the context of Highcliffe as a mixed-age, coeducational school. - Serious cases of bullying, verbal or physical, or online, either persistent or one-off incidents - Repeated misbehaviour and failure to modify behaviours after use of afterschool detentions and report cards; - Substance abuse including possession of illegal drugs in any quantity - Smoking or possession of smoking-related materials in school or in the immediate vicinity of the school boundaries or on the journey to/from school - Possession of offensive weapons - Possession of alcohol or any other prohibited item in school - Wilful and wanton damage to property and belongings including graffiti; - Minor acts of theft, for example small amounts of cash, inexpensive personal or school items

+- Bringing the school into disrepute; - Breaches of trust - Breach of the school's guidelines on the appropriate use of technology and social media; - Serious disrespect, defiance or arguing back to a member of staff; - Persistent misbehaviour. - Behaviour occurring out of school sufficiently serious to be reported to the school and/or to cause concern about possible harm to the safety/wellbeing/education of student/s in school - Behaviour which risks the health/safety and well-being of others